Mediator Interpretation and Faster Learning Algorithms for Linear Correlated Equilibria in General Extensive-Form Games: Regret Minimization on

 \section{Regret Minimization on $\dPhi{UTC}$}

 In this section, we discuss how \Cref{th:main} can be used to construct very efficient $\dPhi{Lin}$-regret minimizers, both in theory and in practice.
-The key observation we use here is due to \citet{Zhang23:Team_DAG}: they observed that DAG decision problems have a structure that allows them to be expressed as {\em scaled extensions}, allowing the application of the {\em counterfactual regret minimization} (CFR) framework~\cite{Zinkevich07:Regret,Farina19:Regret}: \begin{theorem}[CFR for $\dPhi{Lin}$, special case of \citealp{Zhang23:Team_DAG}] Counterfactual regret minimization, with any local regret minimizer, can be applied to $\dPhi{UTC}$ (and thus to $\dPhi{Lin}$), yielding a $\dPhi{Lin}$-regret minimizer with $O(d^2 \sqrt{T})$ regret and per-iteration complexity dominated by the complexity of computing a fixed point of a linear transformation $\phi^{(t)} :\co \mc X \to \co\mc X$. \end{theorem}
+The key observation we use here is due to \citet{Zhang23:Team_DAG}: they observed that DAG decision problems have a structure that allows them to be expressed as {\em scaled extensions}, allowing the application of the {\em counterfactual regret minimization} (CFR) framework~\cite{Zinkevich07:Regret,Farina19:Regret}: \begin{theorem}[CFR for $\dPhi{Lin}$, special case of \citealp{Zhang23:Team_DAG}] CFR-based algorithms can be used to construct an external regret minimizer on $\dPhi{UTC}$ (and thus also on $\dPhi{Lin}$) with $O(d^2 \sqrt{T})$ regret and $O(d^2)$ per-iteration complexity. \end{theorem} Applying \Cref{th:gordon} now yields: \begin{theorem} CFR-based algorithms can be used to construct a $\dPhi{Lin}$-regret minimizer with $O(d^2 \sqrt{T})$ regret, and per-iteration complexity dominated by the complexity of computing a fixed point of a linear transformation $\phi^{(t)} :\co \mc X \to \co\mc X$. \end{theorem}

-As mentioned in the introduction, this significant improves the per-iteration complexity of linear-swap regret minimization.
+As mentioned in the introduction, this significantly improves the per-iteration complexity of linear-swap regret minimization.
+Fixed points can be computed by finding a feasible solution to the constraint system $\{ \vec x \in \mc X, \mat A \vec x = \vec x\} $, where $\vec x \in \mc X$ is expressed using the sequence-form constraints~\eqref{eq:sequence-form}.
+This is a linear program with $O(d)$ variables and constraints, so the LP algorithm of \citet{Cohen21:Solving} yields a fixed-point computation algorithm with runtime $\tilde O(d^\omega)$.

+For comparison, the algorithm of \citet{Farina23:Polynomial} requires an $\ell_2$ projection onto $\mc X$ on every iteration, which requires solving a convex quadratic program; the authors of that paper derive a bound of $\tilde O(d^{10})$, which, although polynomial, is much slower than our algorithm.
 CFR-based algorithms are currently the fastest practical regret minimizers~\cite{Brown19:Solving,Farina21:Connecting}---therefore, showing that our method allows such algorithms to be applied is also a significant practical step.
 In \Cref{sec:experiments}, we will show empirically that the resulting algorithm is significantly better than the previously-known state of the art, in terms of both per-iteration time complexity and number of iterations.